survivejs/react-book/manuscript/06_react_and_flux.md

 The idea is that when the application is initialized, we'll read `localStorage` and initialize Store state using it.
 If the Store gets changed, we'll write the changes to `localStorage`.
 For this to work we'll need to tweak Actions and Store slightly.

-As we'll be relying on `lodash` for certain utilities here, hit `npm lodash --save` to add it to the project.

 **app/actions/NoteActions.js**

 ```javascript